Lubrum/Physiotherapists-Rio-Grande-do-Sul-Brazil/README.md

   require(dplyr)
 }
 ```
-First we deal with the pdf file. we load it to RStudio.
+First we deal with the pdf file loading it to RStudio.

 ```R
 file_pdf <- pdf_text("Physioterapists_by_city.pdf") %>% read_lines()